About IJ4EU

 Can our topic be related to an issue outside the EU or partially take place outside the EU?

 See above.
-It is possible to investigate an issue that has relevance or ramifications outside the EU, so long as the investigation remains directly relevant to EU audiences.
-The investigation can (partially) take place outside the EU so long as doing so is necessary and relevant.
+It is possible to investigate an issue that has relevance or ramifications outside the EU and its environs, so long as the investigation remains directly relevant to European audiences.
+The investigation can (partially) take place outside EU member states and other participating Creative Europe countries so long as doing so is necessary and relevant.

 The final decision on whether a project sufficiently fulfils the spirit of promoting investigative journalism in the EU on topics of relevance for the EU public lies with the independent expert juries.